jkktom/WavePunks/README.md

 # WaveNFT: A Decentralized NFT Minting and Lending Platform

 WaveNFT is a dynamic blockchain-enabled platform that empowers users to mint and lend Non-Fungible Tokens (NFTs).
-By intelligently automating the lending cycle, it efficiently tracks ownership and state changes, thereby providing an enriched user experience.
-Essentially, WaveNFT serves as an intuitive, decentralized lending library that enhances the usability and flexibility of your NFTs.
+By intelligently automating the lending cycle, it efficiently tracks ownership and state changes, thereby providing stable evironment for renters / lenders.
+Essentially, WaveNFT serves as an intuitive, decentralized lending feature that enhances the usability and flexibility of your NFTs.

-Leveraging a robust technology stack, including Hardhat, Solidity, React, and Redux, WaveNFT offers a sophisticated and secure platform for NFT enthusiasts.
+Leveraging a robust technology stack, including Hardhat, Solidity, React, and Redux, WaveNFT offers a sophisticated and secure two way market for NFT Owners and Renters.

 ## Getting Started